-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Chablis, the northern Burgundy district, is synonymous with steely, nervy chardonnay.
 Yet as one moves up the vineyard hierarchy to premier cru and grand cru designations, things generally get richer (in the textural and financial sense) and rounder, often with subtle oak influence.
 This is ripe and plump, with pineapple-like fruit as well as a classically Burgundian nutty quality.
 The textbook acidity of Chablis is still here along with subtle mineral-like verve.
 Available (in small quantities) in Ontario at the above price, $48.99 in British Columbia.

-Kim Crawford Wild Grace Small Parcels Chardonnay 2015 (New Zealand)
+Kim Crawford Wild Grace Small Parcels Chardonnay 2015, New Zealand

 SCORE: 91 PRICE: $24.95